 Responsible conduct as a scientist and citizen will be emphasized in the genetics coursework, and students will also have the opportunities for public service and engagement through participation in the departmental genetics outreach program.
 Students will be challenged to master their coursework while practicing hands-on problem-solving in both the classroom and active research settings and students will be required to read the primary literature and present papers and their research findings, thus gaining valuable experience in scientific communication.

-The application deadline for the Fall 2013 term is September 13, Spring 2014 term is January 31 and the Summer 2014 term is May 9.
-Admission into the Program in Genetics will be based on the application, an interview, and space availability.
+Admission into the Program in Genetics will be based on your application, an interview, and space availability.
 The minimum requirements for admission to the Program in Genetics are a cumulative GPA of 3.0 or higher, and a grade of ‘B’ or better in GN 311.
 The application is to be submitted electronically using the CODA system.
-Applicants should also submit a personal statement that explains why they want to add or change to a Genetics Major, and details their genetics-related activities such as clubs, research, etc. This statement should be submitted to firstname.lastname@example.org
+Applicants should also submit a personal statement that explains why they want to add or change to a Genetics Major, and details their genetics-related activities such as clubs, research, etc. This statement should be submitted to Dr. Betty Gardner (firstname.lastname@example.org) and the Genetics Program at email@example.com.